-Brush or roll FLEX SEAL® LIQUID using an even sweeping motion.
-Apply several even coats until the surface has been completely covered and ALL cracks and holes have been filled.
-Allow FLEX SEAL® LIQUID to dry 24 to 48 hours and apply additional coats as needed.
+To brush or roll: We recommend applying Flex Seal Liquid® in thin even coats.
+Apply several even coats until the surface has been completely covered and all cracks and holes have been filled, allowing up to 24 hours for each coat to dry.
+Flex Seal Liquid® needs 24-48 hours to fully cure.
+If the leak persist, apply additional coats.
 Always brush or roll over a larger area than just where the leak occurred.

-Dip object directly into FLEX SEAL® LIQUID making a slight swirling motion.
+To dip: Put object directly into Flex Seal Liquid® making a slight swirling motion.
 Once you feel surface has been coated, remove and let any excess drip back into the can.
 Hang or clip the object in the same vertical position as it came out of the can and let dry.
-Once FLEX SEAL® LIQUID is fully cured you will have a super strong, no slip, rubberized coating on the surface.
+Once Flex Seal Liquid® is fully cured you will have a super strong, waterproof, rubberized coating on the surface.

-Pour FLEX SEAL® LIQUID directly on the surface allowing gravity to take FLEX SEAL® LIQUID into cracks, holes and hard to reach areas.
+To pour: You can also pour Flex Seal Liquid®, applying it directly on the surface to allow it to fill into cracks, holes and hard to reach areas.
 Continue to pour until the surface has been covered and all cracks and holes have been completely filled.

-A: Coverage will vary depending on number of coats used and what type of substrate you are applying FLEX SEAL® LIQUID to;
+A: Coverage will vary depending on number of coats used and what type of substrate you are applying Flex Seal Liquid® to.
+However, here are the expected amounts: